-Drylock Technologies s.r.o., a company controlled by Bart Van Malderen, leases a warehouse from VGP European Logistics S.à r.l. under a long term lease contract.
-The Company has executed lease agreements with Jan Van Geet s.r.o.(a company belonging to Jan Van Geet) in respect of the offices occupied by the operational management of the Company and its subsidiaries in the Czech Republic.
-These lease agreements have been concluded on an at arm's length basis.
+Drylock Technologies s.r.o, a company controlled by Bart Van Malderen, leases warehouses from VGP European Logistics S.à r.l., a joint venture between the Company and Allianz, under long term lease agreements.
+The aggregate rent received in 2019 amounted to \notin 3.7 million (compared to \notin 2.6 million in 2018).
+These lease agreements have been concluded on an arm's length basis.